Pennsylvania panel to vote on proposal defining sex, race

 In 2018 the Human Relations Commission announced it would accept and investigate such complaints as sex-based discrimination.

-Although the change was announced in a press release, and it has produced largely employment-based complaints, there are indications many people were not aware of the 2018 policy change, Bolstein said.
+Although the change was announced in a news release, and it has produced largely employment-based complaints, there are indications many people were not aware of the 2018 policy change, Bolstein said.

 The proposed regulation, he said, “will provide clarity to the universe of people who could be complainants and respondents in cases before PHRC."

-Note: This story has been corrected to show the vice president of the Pennsylvania Chamber of Business and Industry is Alex Halper, not Alex Harper.